Adobo sa gata is a version of pork adobo cooked with coconut milk. It makes the sauce creamy and tones down the salty and tangy flavors.

 Step 5: Serve

-Serve your adobo sa gata hot with steamed rice, and don't forget to spoon plenty of that creamy sauce over everything.
+Serve your adobo sa gata hot with steamed rice.
+Don't forget to spoon plenty of that creamy sauce over everything.

 Make Ahead, Storage, and Reheating